 This can cause diarrhoea and nausea.
 These side effects will go away after treatment and you can gradually resume a normal diet.

 The fast movement of food through your bowel before your body can absorb the water and nutrients can make you dehydrated.
 Signs of dehydration include a dry mouth, dark urine, dizziness and confusion.
 If left untreated, this can be dangerous.
 To manage dehydration, drink plenty of water and consider using a rehydration drink.
 If your anus becomes sore, a pharmacist can recommend a cream.

 Having diarrhoea can also make you feel tired.
 Try to rest as much as possible and ask family or friends to help out with chores.
 Talk to your doctor and nurses about ways to control diarrhoea, such as using medicines, changing your diet and replacing fluids.
 You may also be referred to a dietitian or to a physiotherapist who specialises in bowel function.

 Many people who have treatment for bowel cancer, especially surgery, find that it gives them wind.
 Reducing the foods that produce wind may be helpful.
 These might include fruit and vegetables with a high amount of carbohydrates that cannot be digested and absorbed in the intestine (see Diet after treatment).

 Diet after treatment

-Immediately after treatment – particularly surgery – you might be on a low-fibre or soft diet.
-During and after recovery from treatment, you may find that some foods cause discomfort or diarrhoea.
+Immediately after treatment – particularly surgery – you may be on a modified diet.
+During and after recovery from treatment, you may find that some foods cause discomfort, wind or diarrhoea.

 If you have a stoma, you may need to make some dietary changes in the first few weeks to help the stoma settle.
 Nuts, seeds and very fibrous foods can lead to a blockage in the stoma.
 The level of stoma output will vary depending on how much you eat and when you eat.
 By trial and error, you might identify particular foods that irritate the stoma, but these vary considerably between people.